jbcallv/jbcallv/README.md

 ## I'm a Computer Science Student!

-- I’m currently working on nothing
+- I’m currently working on graduating 😌
 - I’m looking to collaborate with other content creators
 - Fun fact: I enjoy playing musical instruments!